Aditi-Suresh-ada/PRG1-intro-to-programming/README.md

 # PRG1 Module Introduction

-Welcome to PRG1, the Introduction to Programming module—your second module in your apprenticeship.
+Welcome to PRG1, the Introduction to Programming module - your second module in your apprenticeship.
 This module develops your computational thinking and problem-solving skills, which will benefit your future career regardless of whether you continue on the software engineering pathway or one of the others.

 ## The Role of AI in Programming